NixOS/nix.dev/source/tutorials/file-sets.md

 # Working with local files
 <!-- TODO: Switch all mentions of unstable to stable once 23.11 is out -->

-To build a local project in a Nix derivation, its source files must be accessible to the builder.
+To build a local project in a Nix derivation, its source files must be accessible to the [`builder` executable](https://nixos.org/manual/nix/stable/language/derivations#attr-builder).
-But since the builder runs in an isolated environment (if the [sandbox](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-sandbox) is enabled), it won't have access to the local project files by default.

-To make this work regardless, the Nix language has certain builtin features to copy local paths to the Nix store, whose paths are then accessible to derivation builders [^1].
+Since by default the `builder` runs in an isolated environment that only allows reading from the Nix store, the Nix language has built-in features to copy local files to the store and expose the resulting store paths.

-[^1]: Technically only Nix store paths from the derivations inputs can be accessed, but in practice this distinction is not important.

 Using these features directly can be tricky however: